Qian TANG (China)

 Mandate: November 2009 – present

-Born in 1950, Mr Tang obtained a B.A.
-(1976) in Education from Shanxi University, China.
-He then taught at high-school level for two years before moving to Canada, where he completed his graduate studies with an M.A. in Exercise Physiology and a Ph.D. in Biology from the University of Windsor.
+Born in Beijing, China, Dr Qian Tang obtained a B.A. in Education from Shanxi University, Taiyuan, China in 1976.
+He then taught at high school level for two years before moving to Canada where, under a Chinese Government Scholarship, he obtained an M.A. in Exercise Physiology and a Ph.D. in Biology from the University of Windsor.

 In 1985, Dr Tang joined the Chinese Embassy in Ottawa, Canada, first as Second Secretary and subsequently as First Secretary for Academic/Educational Affairs, responsible for promoting bilateral cooperation between Chinese and Canadian universities.

 Dr Tang returned to China in 1989 and worked at the Ministry of Education in Beijing until 1992, first as Director of the Division of Policy, Planning and Coordination in the Department of Vocational and Technical Education, and then as the Assistant Director-General, where he was responsible for planning and designing the national policy formulation of the technical and vocational education systems in China.
 In 1992, he became Deputy Director-General in the Bureau of Science and Technology of Shaanxi Provincial Government in Xi’an, China.

 In 1993, Dr Tang joined UNESCO as Senior Programme Specialist in the Section for Technical and Vocational Education, Education Sector.
 He became Chief of Section in 1996 and was responsible for overall coordination of the implementation of UNESCO’s International Project of Technical and Vocational Education (UNEVOC) and the organization of the Second International Congress on Technical and Vocational Education, held in Seoul, Republic of Korea in April 1999, where he served as Secretary-General.